igoldshm/MonetGAN/README.md

 ### Loss calculation
 #### Generator loss
 The generator loss is the sum of three different losses:
-- Adversarial loss - the aim of the generator is to fool the discrimnator -> pred(fake monet) = 1
+- Adversarial loss - the aim of the generator is to fool the discrimnator -> pred(fake monet) = 1 (MSELoss)
-- Identity loss - Monet → Monet should remain unchanged
+- Identity loss - Monet → Monet should remain unchanged (L1Loss)
 - Cycle Consistency Loss - Loss for reconstructing photo from fake Monet.
-Real → Monet → Real
+Real → Monet → Real (L1Loss)
 ## Training
+- Generator optimizer: Adam
+- Discriminator optimizer: Adam
+- Learning rate: 0.0002
+- Epochs = 100
+- LAMBDA_CYCLE = 1  # Weight for cycle consistency loss
+- LAMBDA_IDENTITY = 1  # Weight for identity loss

 ## License
 This project is licensed under the MIT License.
 ## Acknowledgments